-The scheme of assistance is the system of financial and non-financial assistance that may be provided by local authorities for private housing which is in disrepair and/or below the tolerable standard or needs adaptation because of a disability.
+The scheme of assistance is a system of financial and non-financial help that local authorities can provide for private housing which:

-Financial assistance under the scheme may include grants or loans.
-Non-financial assistance may include information, advice, and in some cases practical assistance to home owners.
-Each local authority decides what form of non-financial assistance it provides in which circumstances.
+Financial help under the scheme can include grants or loans.
+Non-financial help can include information, advice and, in some cases, practical help to homeowners.
+Each local authority decides what form of non-financial help it provides in which circumstances.

-By law, a scheme of assistance must not discriminate against you because of your age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+By law, a scheme of assistance mustn't discriminate against a person because of their age, physical or cognitive impairment, gender reassignment, pregnancy or maternity, race, religion or belief, sex or sexual orientation.
 In addition, a local authority may have policies which don't allow other types of discrimination.

-- to adapt a house to make it suitable for a disabled person to occupy, and if the adaptations are for the provision of access to standard amenities, this assistance must be a grant
+- to adapt a house to make it suitable for a disabled person to occupy.
+If the adaptations are to help a person access standard amenities, this assistance must be a grant

-- to reinstate an adapted house, the local authority must provide a grant
+- to reinstate an adapted house - in this case, the local authority must provide a grant

-- assistance must be given to an owner who has been served with a statutory notice or work order, although this might be information, advice and practical assistance, not financial assistance.
+- to an owner who has been served a statutory notice or work order, although this might be information, advice and practical help, not financial help.

-For all other repairs, each local authority has the discretionary power to decide whether financial or non-financial help will be provided.
-Each local authority must publish a scheme of assistance statement which sets out what financial and non-financial assistance is available in your area.
+For all other repairs, each local authority can decide whether to provide financial or non-financial help.
+Each local authority must publish a scheme of assistance statement which sets out what financial and non-financial help is available in that area.
 You should be able to find this on your local authority's website.

-All local authorities must provide a grant to assist someone to adapt a house to allow a disabled person to access standard amenities such as a toilet, bath or shower, wash hand basin and sink.
+All local authorities must provide a grant to help adapt a house to allow a disabled person to access standard amenities such as a toilet, bath, shower or sink.
 Grants should also be available to reinstate a house which has been adapted.

-The minimum level of grant you will receive is 80% of the eligible cost.
+The minimum level of grant is 80% of the eligible cost.

-If you receive any of the following benefits you are eligible for 100% of the grant:-
+If you receive any of the following benefits, you can get 100% of the eligible cost: